 How do gallstones occur?

-Bile contains a lot of cholesterol, a fatty substance that can cause disease in the arteries and in fact the bile process is one way in which the body clears itself of excess cholesterol.
-However, bile may contain so much cholesterol that when it is stored in the gall bladder the cholesterol separates out as little crystals, which may lump together to form a gallstone.
-Most gallstones contain cholesterol.
+The first type of gallstones is formed from cholesterol and is more common.
+Bile is high in cholesterol, a fatty substance that is important for health but when present in excess can cause heart disease.
+In fact, bile is one way the body rids itself of excess cholesterol.
+Bile, on the other hand, may have so much cholesterol that when it is stored in the gallbladder, the cholesterol separates as small crystals.
+These crystals may combine to form a gallstone.

 What are the causes?